-We recognize that mentoring undergraduate students is often different from mentoring graduate students and may be new territory for you, as faculty.
+We recognize that mentoring undergraduate students is often different from mentoring graduate students and may be new territory for you.
 Below are a few helpful resources that provide tips on how to negotiate the mentoring relationship with an undergraduate student.
-This information will help you to ensure that the relationship is mutually enjoyable, beneficial and productive.
+This information will help you to ensure that the relationship is mutually enjoyable, beneficial, and productive.
 Please check back often for new information.

 Tips for Mentoring Undergraduate Researchers*

-- Allow the student to generate their own data or findings
+- Allow the student to generate his or her own data or findings.

-- Undergrads need extra training on the use of equipment and resources
+- Undergraduates usually need extra training on the use of equipment and resources.

-- Undergrads are easily discouraged by disappointing results
+- Undergraduates can be easily discouraged by disappointing results.

-- They often also lack awareness of research “culture” and social interactions in research groups
+- Undergraduates often lack keen awareness of research “culture” and social interactions in research groups.

 Working with Undergraduates

-- Keep communications open and regular—lack of communication can lead to problems
+- Keep communications open and regular.
+Llack of communication can lead to problems.

 Useful Articles and Resources